Darren O'Shaughnessy: Zom-B

 A short novel titled Zom-B Circus, set between Zom-B Gladiator and Zom-B Mission, was released on 27 April 2014.
 This is officially book 6.5 in the series chronology.

 Archibald Lox

 On 1 April 2020, O'Shaughnessy announced that he had silently released three books digitally due to the COVID-19 pandemic, making up the first volume of the Archibald Lox series.
-There will be three volumes in total in the series.
+There were nine books released in total, making up three volumes when they were collected into omnibus editions.